Alice Wong (activist): Early life and education

-Career
+Career and impact

-Wong is the founder and Project Coordinator of the Disability Visibility Project (DVP), a project collecting oral histories of people with disabilities in the US that is run in coordination with StoryCorps.
+Alice Wong was the founder and Project Coordinator of the Disability Visibility Project (DVP), a project collecting oral histories of people with disabilities in the US that is run in coordination with StoryCorps.
 The Disability Visibility Project was created before the 25th anniversary of the Americans with Disabilities Act of 1990.
 As of 2018, the project had collected approximately 140 oral histories.

-Wong works the Disabled Writers project, which is funded by a grant from Wong and The Disability Project.
+Wong worked the Disabled Writers project, which is funded by a grant from Wong and The Disability Project.
 Disabled Writers is a resource to help editors connect with disabled writers and journalists. #CripLit, is a series of Twitter chats for disabled writers with novelist Nicola Griffith, and #CripTheVote, a nonpartisan online movement encouraging the political participation of disabled people.
 She discusses her activism in Narrabase.

-Wong serves as an advisory board member for Asians and Pacific Islanders with Disabilities of California (APIDC).
-She was a presidential appointee to the National Council on Disability, an independent federal agency which advises the president, Congress, and other federal agencies on disability policies, programs, and practices, from 2013 to 2015.
+Wong served as an advisory board member for Asians and Pacific Islanders with Disabilities of California (APIDC).
+In 2013, she became an Obama presidential appointee to the National Council on Disability, an independent federal agency which advises the president, Congress, and other federal agencies on disability policies, programs, and practices, from 2013 to 2015.

 In 2015, Wong attended the reception at the White House for the 25th anniversary of the Americans With Disabilities Act via telepresence robot.
 She was the first person to visit the White House and the President by robot presence.

+In 2022, Wong authored a memoir, Year of the Tiger: An Activist's Life.
+In a Washington Post review, Anna Leahy said that in Wong's writing, "incisive critiques, humor, practicality and optimism become compellingly inseparable."
+In a review for the Los Angeles Review of Books, Laura Mauldin called Wong "at once brilliant and accessible—a storyteller above all—and a leader who knows she has to say what needs to be said, and then rest."

+In December 2023 with Jane Shi and Leah Lakshmi Piepzna-Samarasinha, Wong cofounded Crips for eSims for Gaza, a disabled-led crowdfunding effort raising over three million dollars to support phone and internet access for Palestinians in Gaza during the Gaza genocide amid the Gaza war.

+Wong also played a fictionalized version of herself on the second season of the Netflix adult animated sitcom, Human Resources.

+Personal life and death

+Wong resided with her parents for many years before moving into an apartment of her own in San Francisco, where she lived with her cats Bert and Ernie beginning in 2024.

+Wong died of an infection in a San Francisco hospital, on November 14, 2025, at the age of 51.
+Her final message, shared by her friend Sandy Ho, included reflections on her life and hopes for the future of the disability community, saying she believed it will "light the way".
+She concluded: "Don't let the bastards grind you down.
+I love you all."